 When it comes to buzz terms, contactless payment is one that’s worth paying attention to.
 Because contactless payments happen through your mobile device, the technology is poised to make transactions a whole lot quicker and easier.
+According to the Square Future of Commerce report, in 2022, 92% of retailers surveyed and all restaurateurs offered a type of contactless payment to their customers.

-In a contactless payment, not so much.
 Here’s some information about what contactless payments are all about, and why they’re so secure:

 What is a contactless payment?